-If trees and moss were bound and stitched to a forest floor
+If trees and moss were bound and stitched to a forest

 Like pages to leather covers;